mountaineerbr/shellChatGPT/man/README.md

 processing INPUT directly when no options are set.

-Handles single-turn and multi-turn modes, pure text and native chat completions, image generation and editing, speech-to-text, and text-to-speech models.
+Handles single-turn and multi-turn modes, pure text and native chat completions, speech-to-text, and text-to-speech models.

 Positional arguments are read as a single PROMPT.
 Some functions such as Whisper (STT) and TTS may handle optional positional parameters before